 Step 5: Add Your Inventory

 With your sales channels integrated into your POS system, it is time to add your inventory.
 Note that it is important that you add your sales channels before your inventory, as you assign inventory to specific locations or channels when adding products.
-Shopify makes it easy to add inventory—all you need to do is head over to your account and select the “Products” option from the sidebar menu.
+Shopify makes it easy to add inventory—all you need to do is head over to your account and select the “Products” and then “Inventory” buttons from the sidebar menu.

 Then, you will come to your inventory list, where you can view all the products you have in stock and add new ones.
-In the top right corner of your list, you will see three options.
-You can 1) import products in bulk (“Import”); 2) export your current products into an Excel list (“Export”); or 3) add products individually with the “Add Products” option.
+You will see two options.
+You can 1) import products in bulk (“Import”); or 2) add products individually with the “Add Products” option.

 If you need to import in bulk, select the “Import” button and then download the CSV template where you add your products and all the relevant information in a format that Shopify will be able to read.
 If, instead, you want to add products individually, select the “Add Products” button, which will take you to a form where you can add tons of product information, including: